Skip to main content

 What's typically included?

-Right-sized booth lineup, ticket booth signage, trained attendants, concession stations with matched serving counts, and optional sponsor recognition signage.
+Right-sized booth lineup, ticket booth signage, optional trained attendants, concession stations with matched serving counts, and optional sponsor recognition signage.

 How early should we book a fundraiser in La Quinta?